Certified Circuits: Stability Guarantees for Mechanistic Circuits: Certified Circuits

-where $A_v(\mathcal{D})=1$ indicates that vertex $v\in\mathcal{V}$ is included in the circuit associated with $\mathcal{D}$ and $A_v(\mathcal{D})=0$ indicates exclusion.
-A common example of algorithm $A$ is a top-$K$ circuit rule: for each layer, score vertices on $\mathcal{D}$ (e.g., by mean activation or gradient-based relevance) and include the $K$-fraction highest-scoring vertices, yielding a sparse mask over components $v\in\mathcal{V}$~\cite{olah2020zoom, hamblin2022pruning, rajaram2024automatic, dreyer2024pure}.
+where $A_u(\mathcal{D})=1$ indicates that component $u\in\mathcal{U}$ is included in the circuit associated with $\mathcal{D}$ and $A_u(\mathcal{D})=0$ indicates exclusion.
+Two common examples of $A$ are: (i) node-level top-$K$, which scores vertices on $\mathcal{D}$ (e.g., by mean activation, gradient-based relevance, or per-example rank) and retains the top fraction per layer as sparse mask over $v\in\mathcal{V}$~\cite{olah2020zoom, hamblin2022pruning, rajaram2024automatic, dreyer2024pure}; and (ii) edge-level attribution (e.g., EAP-IG~\citep{hanna2024have}), which scores edges of the computational graph via integrated gradients and retains the top-scoring fraction, yielding a sparse mask over $e\in\mathcal{E}$.

 The goal is to construct a \textit{smoothed} (certified) variant $\tilde{A}^{\tau}$ of $A$ whose component-wise decisions are provably stable under bounded edit perturbations of $\mathcal{D}$.